-Signing a commercial lease is one of the biggest steps in a business owner’s entrepreneurial journey.
-Whether you need a retail space to serve as a storefront or you just want a permanent, professional location to conduct business, a real estate lease can make or break your company, so it's crucial to get it right the first time around.
+The moment of signing a commercial lease is one of the biggest steps in a business owner’s entrepreneurial journey.
+Whether you need a retail space to serve as a storefront or you just want a permanent, professional location to conduct business, a real estate lease can make or break your company.
+It’s crucial to get it right the first time.

-“With a commercial property that will house your business assets and employees, there is a lot at stake,” said Robert Bressman, a director of the real estate practice at law firm Goulston & Storrs.
-"Leases are long-term, with more variables and more complexity.
+“With a commercial property that will house your business assets and employees, there is a lot at stake,” said Robert Bressman, a partner in the Intellectual Property Group at Holland & Knight.
+“Leases are long term, with more variables and more complexity.
 A lease is a liability but can also be an asset.”

 If you’ve never negotiated a commercial lease, the process can seem intimidating and overwhelming.
 Bressman offered a few tips to help first-time lessees through this important business transaction.

-Understand the full financial commitment.
-Before you even begin looking at properties, you need to have a "big-picture" view of what this lease will entail financially, Bressman said.
-Business owners should know their company’s current financial health, projected revenue and ability to assume risk prior to moving forward with a lease, to ensure they will be able to afford it.
-[Alternative Financing: A Small Business Guide]
+Before you even begin looking at properties, you need to have a big-picture view of what this lease will entail financially, Bressman said.
+You should know your company’s current financial health – including cash flow, projected annual revenue and ability to assume risk – before moving forward with a lease.
+This ensures you understand what you can afford.

-“Many additional items are incorporated into the lease agreement, including real estate taxes, utilities, insurance, and maintenance and operating costs of the building,” Bressman told Business News Daily.
-"This can result in additional costs to the transaction [of] which business owners should be aware.
+“Many additional items are incorporated into the lease agreement, including real estate taxes, utilities, insurance, and maintenance and operating costs of the building,” Bressman said.
+“This can result in additional costs to the transaction, which business owners should be aware [of].
 In addition, the lease will need to include provisions for subletting, expansion and possible early termination.”

-Don't try to do it on your own.
-If you're the kind of entrepreneur who takes the DIY approach to running your business, you may want to think twice about going through the leasing process alone.
-While it may be an expense up front, working with an experienced real estate broker or lawyer can help you avoid some easy-to-make mistakes and negotiate better terms for your lease.
+Even if you take a DIY approach to running your business, think twice about going through the leasing process alone.
+While working with an experienced real estate broker or lawyer may be an expense upfront, it can help you avoid easy-to-make mistakes and negotiate better terms for your lease.